Explore the World’s Wildest Places with Secret Compass: How about a hike in Iraq or camping in Afghanistan?

 The main ethos behind the company is that everyone has their own ‘secret compass’ that guides them towards exploration and achievement.
 Anyone can apply to join an expedition as long as the person satisfies medical standards and is relatively fit because some of the trips are not designed for the feeble.

 The application is online and there is no fee to apply – the individual is contacted if the team wants them to join.
-Each trip, usually one per month and lasting from 1-3 weeks, allows 6-10 people maximum, and is lead by Levison, Tom or one of expert guides on the team – each of whom has a specialty whether it is deserts, jungles or mountains.
+Each trip, usually one per month and lasting from 1-3 weeks, allows 6-10 people maximum and is led by Levison, Tom or one of the expert guides on the team – each of whom has a specialty whether it is deserts, jungles or mountains.
 The overall team leaders are highly experienced and have worked in over 100 countries.

 Staying in Yurts

 Camping is the primary source of overnight stays in the wilds, sometimes in tents, hammocks, or simply under the stars.
 Sometimes the group stays in villages with indigenous people in places ranging from shepherd’s hurts, yurts, caves, floors of mosques and churches.